-- Breech births.
-Babies with cerebral palsy are more likely to be in a feet-first position (breech presentation) at the beginning of labor rather than headfirst.
+- Breech presentation.
+Babies with cerebral palsy are more likely to be in this feet-first position at the beginning of labor rather than being headfirst.

 - Low birth weight.
 Babies who weigh less than 5.5 pounds (2.5 kilograms) are at higher risk of developing cerebral palsy.
 This risk increases as birth weight drops.

 - Multiple babies.
 Cerebral palsy risk increases with the number of babies sharing the uterus.
-If one or more of the babies die, the chance that the survivors may have cerebral palsy increases.
+If one or more of the babies die, the survivors' risk of cerebral palsy increases.

 - Premature birth.
-A normal pregnancy lasts 40 weeks.
-Babies born fewer than 37 weeks into the pregnancy are at higher risk of cerebral palsy.
+Babies born fewer than 28 weeks into the pregnancy are at higher risk of cerebral palsy.
 The earlier a baby is born, the greater the cerebral palsy risk.

 - Contracture.
 Contracture is muscle tissue shortening due to severe muscle tightening (spasticity).
 Contracture can inhibit bone growth, cause bones to bend, and result in joint deformities, dislocation or partial dislocation.

 - Malnutrition.
 Swallowing or feeding problems can make it difficult for someone who has cerebral palsy, particularly an infant, to get enough nutrition.
-This may cause impaired growth and weaker bones.
-Some children may need a feeding tube for adequate nutrition.
+This can impair growth and weaken bones.
+Some children need a feeding tube to get enough nutrition.

 - Mental health conditions.
-People with cerebral palsy may have mental health (psychiatric) conditions, such as depression.
+People with cerebral palsy might have mental health conditions, such as depression.
 Social isolation and the challenges of coping with disabilities can contribute to depression.

-- Lung disease.
-People with cerebral palsy may develop lung disease and breathing disorders.
+- Heart and lung disease.
+People with cerebral palsy may develop heart disease and lung disease and breathing disorders.

 - Osteoarthritis.
-Pressure on joints or abnormal alignment of joints from muscle spasticity may lead to the early onset of painful degenerative bone disease (osteoarthritis).
+Pressure on joints or abnormal alignment of joints from muscle spasticity may lead to the early onset of this painful degenerative bone disease.

 Most cases of cerebral palsy can't be prevented, but you can lessen risks.
 If you're pregnant or planning to become pregnant, you can take these steps to keep healthy and minimize pregnancy complications:

 - Make sure you're vaccinated.
-Vaccination against diseases such as rubella may prevent an infection that could cause fetal brain damage.
+Getting vaccinated against diseases such as rubella, preferably before getting pregnant, might prevent an infection that could cause fetal brain damage.

 - Take care of yourself.
-The healthier you are heading into a pregnancy, the less likely you'll be to develop an infection that may result in cerebral palsy.
+The healthier you are heading into a pregnancy, the less likely you'll be to develop an infection that results in cerebral palsy.